-Recover a protected system with RMC
+Recover a protected system with Manager (RMC)

 Written By Tami Sutcliffe (Super Administrator)

-Updated at May 19th, 2024
+Updated at September 23rd, 2024

-Perform a recovery from within Recover Manager
+How to chose a recovery method from within Manager (RMC)

 Click the Recovery Wizard button to begin a new recovery.